 - As a member of ICE you are required to undertake a programme of continuing professional development (CPD) each year.

 Amey, the major UK infrastructure support service provider, maintains key public buildings and spaces such as airports, schools, parks and offices.
 They employ around 20,000 people across four continents.
-Each year they recruit a number of civil engineering technicians into a Higher Apprenticeship programme, which takes two years to complete.
+Each year they recruit a number of civil engineering technicians into a Higher Apprenticeship programme, which takes four years to complete.
 For more information see Apprentices at Amey.

 The following organisations may be able to provide further information.